ManchesterIO/mollyproject-next/README.rst

 * Run 'vagrant up' in the root
 * Visit http://192.168.33.10:8000/ for the REST endpoints
 * Visit http://192.168.33.10:8002/ for the prototype HTML5 frontend
+* Populate some data: run 'vagrant ssh', then in the new shell 'cd /vagrant; PYTHONPATH=/vagrant /opt/molly/bin/mollyrest import_openstreetmap_places'

 Running unit tests
 ------------------